RocketChat/Rocket.Chat/README.md

 meteor npm start
 ```

 To debug the server part, use [meteor debugging](https://docs.meteor.com/commandline.html#meteordebug).
-You should use Chrome for best debugging experience:
+You should use Chrome for the best debugging experience:

 ```sh
 meteor debug